Session layer security

 All client services running on a TrueSight Server Automation Application Server (Authentication Service, Application Service, and Network Shell Proxy Service) share the same certificate.
 If your installation employs multiple Application Servers or stand-alone Network Shell proxy servers, they too share the same certificate.
 After a client application has added the Authentication Service's certificate to its list of trusted certificates, the user is no longer prompted to trust that certificate when establishing future sessions with any of these other related entities.

 A client's list of trusted certificates are stored in a file written in the Privacy Enhanced Mail (PEM) format.
 This file is known as a keystore.
 The keystore resides in a default location, but you can modify that location, as described in Setting override locations for client SSO files.
 Client applications re-write the keystore file when a trusted X.509 certificate is added to or removed from the trusted certificate store.

 Communication with server tier

 Self-signed certificates are used to secure communication between entities that communicate directly with agents.
 These entities could be Application Servers, Network Shell proxy servers, repeaters, or Network Shell clients.
 By default, TrueSight Server Automation generates self-signed certificates when an agent is installed on a server.
 The certificate is stored in a file called certificate.pem in the directory where the agent is installed.
 If this file is:

 - Present, it is read every time an Application Server, Network Shell proxy server, repeater, or Network Shell client establishes a connection with the agent.

-By default, BMC Server Automation does not use client-side certificates.
+By default, TrueSight Server Automation does not use client-side certificates.
 However, you can choose to use self-signed client-side certificates for TLS sessions with RSCD agents.
-To accomplish this, you must provision agents with the SHA1 fingerprints of trusted clients' self-signed certificates.
+To accomplish this, you must provision agents with the SHA1 or SHA 256 fingerprints of trusted clients' self-signed certificates.